create3000/x_ite/docs/_posts/components/Geometry3D/Sphere.md

 ## Overview

-Sphere is a geometry node.
+Sphere is a geometry node, representing a perfectly round geometrical object that is the surface of a completely round ball.

 The Sphere node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available since X3D version 2.0 or later.